Whenever I tell people that God-is-all-the-time-good, I am invariably rebuked by those who say he isn’t. And they’ve got the scriptures to prove it.

 God is never the author of evil.
 He is the Good and Great Redeemer who makes everything good for those who love him.

 For the Lord is good and his love endures forever… (Ps 100:5)

-Extracted from Paul’s study note, “Is God the Author of Evil”, now on Patreon.
+Want to go deeper?
+Check out the full-length study note, “Is God the Author of Evil?”, now on Patreon.